lawrennd/old_talks/_posts/2008-10-16-latent-force-models-with-gaussian-processes.md

   will show how for some simple ordinary differential equations the latent variable can be dealt with analytically for particular Gaussian process priors over the latent force.
-In this talk we will introduce the general framework, present results in systems biology.\\\\ Joint work with Magnus Rattray, Mauricio \''Alvarez, Pei Gao, Antti Honkela, David Luengo, Guido Sanguinetti and Michalis K. Titsias. '
+In this talk we will introduce the general framework, present results in systems biology.\\\{Joint work with Magnus Rattray, Mauricio Álvarez, Pei Gao, Antti Honkela, David Luengo, Guido Sanguinetti and Michalis K. Titsias. '
 group: ode, gp
 layout: talk
 key: Lawrence:bristol08